Lumber Liquidators Holdings (LL) Q2 2017 Results - Earnings Call Transcript

 Yeah.
 So, we do offer buy online, pick up in store.
 Our current business through the Web is about 5%.
 It's about 5% of our business.
 We are seeing growth in that area.
 We offer – you can buy online, pick up in store.
 You can buy online, ship to home.
 And buy online, ship to store.

-So, there's obviously – flooring is unusual and that's very heavy.
+So, there's obviously – flooring is unusual in that's very heavy.
 And there's a high cost of freight associated with delivery.
 We deliver to our customers, both our Pro and our DIY customers, but we see a lot of activity.
 A lot of our traffic is on the weekends.
-And then probably, I want to say about 80% of our customers that shop at Web end up making a purchase.
+And we have probably – I want to say about 80% of our customers that shop the Web end up making a purchase.
 So, we can link the purchase to a Web visit.

-And this is kind of our work to do as well as we want to continue to improve the customer experience.
-Our focus on making sure that we got an experience that's either online or in-store or through our distribution channel that meets the needs of the customer we know is an area that we can continue to improve in and make investments there in the near term and future to make sure that we're continuing to deliver that seamless experience for our customer.
+And this is kind of our work to do as well, as we want to continue to improve the customer experience.
+Our focus on making sure that we got an experience that's either online or in-store or through our distribution channel that meets the needs of the customer, we know is an area that we can continue to improve in and make investments there in the near term and future to make sure that we're continuing to deliver that seamless experience for our customer.

 Peter Jacob Keith - Piper Jaffray & Co.

 Okay.
-Thanks a lot and good luck at the back half.
+Thanks a lot, and good luck at the back half.

 Dennis R. Knowles - Lumber Liquidators Holdings, Inc.